 Garam Masala Recipe, the essential ingredient of Indian Kitchen | Recipe for the perfect Garam Masala for your Indian curries.

-Garam Masala is one of the most popular Indian Spice Mix that is added to enhance the flavor of Indian Curries and many other dishes.
+Garam Masala is one of the most popular Indian Spice Mix that we add to enhance the flavor of Indian Curries and many other dishes.

 Garam means Hot and Masala is Spice.
-The Hot or Garam doesn't signify the temperature but the body heat that is generated with the ingredients used in this spice mix.
-It is commonly known to increase the body heat, and which in turn increases the body metabolism.
+'Hot' here doesn't signifies the temperature but the body heat which it generates due to the ingredients used in this spice mix.
+It is increases the body heat, and which in turn increases the body metabolism.

-There are many dishes on the blog where I have used only garam masala to maintain the authentic flavour of dish. too many spices can spoil the real taste of a dish.
-Like in Rajma Masala, Mixed Vegetable Pulao, Dhuli Masoor ki Dal(Red Lentils), Dal Makhani I add only garam masala.
+There are many dishes on the blog where I have used only garam masala to maintain the authentic flavour of dish.
+Too many spices can spoil the real taste of a dish.
+I this spice mix only and any other spice mix except red chilli powder, like in Rajma, Mixed Vegetable Pulao, Dhuli Masoor ki Dal(Red Lentils), Dal Makhani .
 Try it my way and you will know!!

 Garam Masala vs Curry Powder

 Many people confuse Garam Masala with Curry Powder.
-As per my knowledge and various online resources, curry powder was not used in Indian Cuisine.
+As per my knowledge and various online resources, curry powder was never a part of in Indian Cuisine.
 It is a blend of North Indian and South Indian spice mixes.
-It was made famous by the British Cooks and was taken to Britain and other Western countries with them as widely became popular due the fragrant blend of spices.
+It was made famous by the British Cooks who took it to Britain and other Western countries.
+There it widely became popular due the fragrant blend of spices. and since it was used in curries, it became popular as curry masala.

 One difference is that Turmeric is used in curry powder but not in garam masala.
-At least in my family no one adds it.
+No one adds it at least in my family.

-Garam Masala has been used in North India since ancient times.
-The combination of spices in Garam Masala was used in treatment of various ailments.
-Few of the health benefits of Garam Masala..
+Garam Masala is used in North India since ancient times.
+The combination of spices in this masala were used in treatment of various ailments.
+Few of it's health benefits:

 - It is anti-inflammatory